How to Write a Paper

-This short article offers guidance for students and anyone else writing a paper.
+Here are some guidelines to help you write a paper better.
+This is for anyone to improve their writing and writing project.
 It is based upon my personal experience writing and teaching, with helpful concepts and tips.
-Of course, everyone is different, so adapt as needed to suit your needs.
+Of course, everyone is different and so is each writing project, so adapt to suit your needs.

-I have written a lot over my years.
-I am lucky to have had many good teachers and a lot of practice through work and by writing dozens of articles and two books.
-But still writing doesn’t come easy.
-Over years of teaching I have implemented a phased process to aid my students with the writing process and encourage continual research and refinement.
-This provides opportunities for feedback during the semester, and enhances learning before the paper is submitted.
+I have written a lot over my years, lucky to have had good teachers, editors, and a lot of practice at work and by writing dozens of articles and two books.
+But still writing does not come easy for me.
+After years of teaching I gained insights on student writing and implemented a phased writing process to aid my students with the writing process and encourage continual research, editing, and refinement.

 - Work to develop good skills and habits with your writing process.